dotmh/ghostline/README.md

 Tamahagane is an opinionated framework for building static sites.
 It is built atop the [Metalsmith](https://metalsmith.io/) static site generator.
 The framework consists of some practical code i.e. plugins and some process and methodology stuff.

+__NOTE__
+These plugins are only designed to work within the Tamahagane framework, though they may work fine outside with just standard Metalsmith they make some assumptions including that you are using [handlebars](https://handlebarsjs.com/) for templates.

 # Plugins

 The Framework uses many plugins some developed especially for Tamahagane and some Third Party.